boeckmann/asm6502/README.txt

        or none of them.
 A statement it either a variable definition, an instruction or a directive.
 Instructions and directives may be preceded by a label definition.
 Also, a label definition may stand for its own.
 Conditional statements are .IF, .ELSE, and .ENDIF.
+       These may not be preceded by a label.
 Each line may end with a comment.
 Comments are started by semicolon and ignored by the assembler.

          start:              ; line consisting only of a label
          loop: BNE loop      ; label and instruction